albnavarro/mob-project/README.md

 The project use XMLHttpRequest fot load font, svg and so on.
 So use a localhost or browserSync to open project.

-### Type this command in terminal the first time:
+### Type this command in terminal the first time for inizialize all asset:

 * gulp init

-It may happen that by executing the task initializeCritical inside init flow is generates an error like:<br/>
-Error: ENOENT: no such file or directory, open ' ..... /www/assets/css/critical.css'<br/>
-This becoust is not possible to create the css folder automatically inside the compiled folder (probably for a permissions problem).<br/>
+NOTE:<br/>
-In this case, just create the www/assets/**css** folder by hand.<br/>
+In case of problem with www/assets/css/critical.css create the www/assets/**css** folder by hand.
-Sorry, to do.
+( i think not, now the folder css is created by initializeCritical task )

 ### Type this command form minify css/js and revisioning by appending content hash to filenames )